our work

 The objective of this administrative work is to address vague and misleading language on SNAP Benefit eligibility on Washington State application platforms by creating a step-by-step guide with simplified language on all eligibility requirements, state and federal.
 Currently, young people between the ages of 18 and 22 living with a guardian are unable to qualify for SNAP benefits if the guardian is already receiving benefits, clarified in the federal definition of a “household.”
 However, state application sites omit this definition and circumstance, leading to confusion during the application process.
 By creating a simplified guide for the state application portal, we can ensure that all eligibility criteria, state or federal, are visible and consistent with all regulations for this program in Washington State.

-Peer to Peer Support Co-Design Request
+Peer 2 Peer Support Co-Design Request

 King County Chapter Topic